PRIVACY AND ANTI-SPAM CODE FOR OUR DENTAL OFFICE

 Our Office may disclose certain Personal Information in accordance Privacy Laws.

-In destroying Personal Information, our Office has developed guidelines to ensure secure destruction applicable guidelines.
+In destroying Personal Information, our Office has developed guidelines to ensure secure destruction in accordance with applicable law and with the College’s guidelines.

 As discussed in this Code, Personal Information may be transferred and stored outside of Canada.
 We encourage you to contact the Privacy Officer should you require further information.